Azmoria/dndbeyonddark/README.md

 You can get Stylus here:

 <a href="https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en">For Chrome</a><br>
-<a href="https://addons.mozilla.org/en-CA/firefox/addon/styl-us/">For Firefox</a> *Note I have not tested this with firefox yet although I plan to it won't be for awhile.
+<a href="https://addons.mozilla.org/en-CA/firefox/addon/styl-us/">For Firefox</a> *Note I do not play using firefox - testing will be slow.
+Please report any issues you find and I will attempt to fix them.

 Once you have Stylus installed click the links below to install the themes.
 I suggest opening them in a new tab clicking install then closing the tab.